AlenPelin/Blog/_posts/2018-09-12-power-of-configuration-rules.md

-Followed by success of [Sitecore-Configuration-Roles](//github.com/alenpelin/sitecore-configuration-roles) the initiative group acquired the prototype implementation and improved it, making it even more helpful with generalized extensible configuration rules engine which is explained in [official documentation](//doc.sitecore.net/sitecore_experience_platform/developing/developing_with_sitecore/customizing_server_configuration/use_a_rulebased_configuration).
+Followed by success of [Sitecore-Configuration-Roles](//github.com/alenpelin/sitecore-configuration-roles) the initiative group acquired the prototype implementation and improved it, making it even more helpful with generalized extensible configuration rules engine which is explained in
+[official documentation](//doc.sitecore.net/sitecore_experience_platform/developing/developing_with_sitecore/customizing_server_configuration/use_a_rulebased_configuration).
 Out of the box Sitecore offers several important features:

-* `role` in the very similar manner with configuration files annotated by default
+* Same `role` as before with all configuration files annotated by default
-* `search` provider which makes switching from Solr to Azure search in 5 keystrokes
+* Extra `search` and `exmEnable` to switch search provider and disable EXM
-* `exmEnable` lets switching EXM systems off when they are not required
-* `env` for environment pattern that lets replace MSBuild config transforms, or at least limit their usage only to the `web.config` file.
+* Concept of `env` environment rules that lets replace MSBuild config transforms, or at least limit their usage only to the `web.config` file.

-I'd like to talk more about `env:define` which terribly lacks documentation (unlike two more other more obvious options), but first let's talk about mechanics of the rule based config reader which is defined as follows:
+While it's crystal clear of how to use first three options from common sense, official documentation and the prototype's readme file, the last but not least `env:define` concept unfortunately lacks any info sources.
+Jump to [Environment Rules](#environment-rules) section if you cannot wait, but it's better go discuss the mechanics of the rule based config reader first:

 ```xml
 <configuration>